weld-io/feature-discoverer/README.md

 ### Administration: Master Task List

-See the master task list:
+Get the master task list:

 	curl http://localhost:3003/api/tasks

+(HTML version available at: `http://localhost:3003/tasks`)

 Create new tasks for users to do: